allanlalangan/allanlalangan/README.md

 *   🌍  I'm based in Portland, OR
 *   ✉️  You can contact me at [allanlalangan@gmail.com](mailto:allanlalangan@gmail.com)
-*   🧠  I'm currently learning NextJS, Mongoose, Sanity.io
+*   🧠  I'm currently learning NextJS, TypeScript, and Firebase

 ## Skills
 <p align="left">